Does Transparency About Training Data Change How Users Trust AI?

 Key Findings

-• Trust, fairness, and comfort were all significantly lower when explanations revealed red-flag training data (p < .001 for trust and fairness)
+Trust tracked data quality.
+Trust, fairness, and comfort all dropped significantly when explanations revealed red-flag training data, and rose when training data was balanced.

 Key Insights